Andy Todd (footballer, born 1974): Perth Glory

 On 22 April 2009, the Sydney Morning Herald reported that Todd signed for A-League club Perth Glory and would see out the rest of his career playing in Australia.
 He completed the move to Australia on 18 May 2009.

 Todd made his Perth Glory debut, starting the match, in a 1-0 loss against Adelaide United in the opening game of the season.
 Since joining the club, he became a first team regular, forming a centre-back partnership with Chris Coyne.
 Together, they conceded only three goals in the first month to the season.
 The partnership was praised by manager Dave Mitchell.
 At one point during the season, Todd played in a midfield position, due to an injury crisis in the midfield position.
 However, he found himself out of the first team, due was out with injuries and suspension, including a second-bookable offence against Adelaide United on 9 October 2009.
-On the last game of the season, Todd was named as captain for Perth Glory and kept a clean sheet, in a 2-0 win against Brisbane Roar.
+In the last game of the season, Todd was named as captain for Perth Glory and kept a clean sheet, in a 2-0 win against Brisbane Roar.
 However, he was unsuccessful in helping the club in the Finals series after the club loss 1-0 against Wellington Phoenix.
 In what turned out to be an outstanding debut season performance, making twenty-six appearances in all competitions, Todd was awarded Perth Glory's 'Most Glorious Player' award for 2009–10.
 On 8 March 2010, he signed a one-year contract extension with the club.

 At the start of the 2010-11 season, Todd suffered a knee injury that saw him out for a month.
 He made his return from injury, coming on as a late substitute, in a 2-1 win against Wellington Phoenix on 5 September 2010.
 Following his return, Todd resumed his centre-back partnership with Coyne.
 However, he, once again, suffered injuries that saw him out for the rest of the year.
 Todd made his return from injury, coming on as a second-half substitute, in a 0-0 draw against Gold Coast United on 3 January 2011.
 On 20 January 2011, he was released by the club, two months before the end of his contract, to allow him to find a new club during the transfer window.
 By the time Todd left Perth Glory, he made fifteen appearances in all competitions.